rhinobase/raftyui/apps/docs/app/docs/components/button/page.md

 ## Active

-You can manage the active state of Button using `isActive` prop.
+`isActive` prop is used to manage active state of Button.

 {% example %}